junnkim/gcp_cloud_workshop/README.md

 •  Each resource you create in your account will incur costs.

-•  GCP gives you a $300 dollar credit and UCLA will provide an additional $50 credit to allow you to experiment with different cloud services
+•  GCP gives you a $300 dollar credit and UCLA will provide an additional $50 credit to allow you to experiment with different cloud services.

 •  All GCP resources are created in a project.
-Your account comes with a default project called **My Project** that you can use
+Your account comes with a default project called **My Project** that you can use.

 •  To search for different services, such the **Compute Instance** service, just the search bar located at the top of the GCP console.
 You will be taken to that services hompage.
 Once there, you will need to enable the service: